 - a larger than usual number of moles on the skin

 Because TS is a chromosomal disorder, there's no cure for the condition.
-However, a number of treatments can help:
+But a number of treatments can help:

 - Growth hormone, either alone or with other hormone treatment, may improve growth and will usually increase final adult height — often into the normal range if treatment is started early enough.
 The U.S. Food and Drug Administration (FDA) has approved growth hormone for the treatment of Turner syndrome, and most insurance plans now cover this special treatment.

-- Estrogen replacement therapy is often started when the girl reaches 12 or 13 years of age to stimulate the development of secondary sexual characteristics (breast development and menstrual periods).
+- Estrogen replacement therapy often begins when a girl is 12 or 13 years old to stimulate the development of secondary sexual characteristics (breast development and menstrual periods).
 This therapy will not reverse infertility, however.

 - Cardiac surgery may be necessary to correct specific heart defects.

-- Recently developed reproductive technologies can help women with Turner syndrome become pregnant.
-Fertilized donor eggs can be used to create embryos, which can be inserted into the uterus of a woman with TS.
+- Reproductive technologies can help women with Turner syndrome become pregnant.
+Fertilized donor eggs are used to create embryos, which can be inserted into the uterus of a woman with TS.
 With the help of hormone treatment, the woman can carry a developing fetus to term.

-- Follow her lead regarding how much information she wants to share with others.
+- Follow her lead on how much information she wants to share.
 Make sure she knows the facts and then allow her to explain TS to her friends and relatives, if she wants.

-- Treat her according to her age (not her size) when considering the amount of responsibility given to her and the types of social activities she enjoys.
+- Treat her according to her age (not her size) when considering how much responsibility you give her and the types of social activities she enjoys.

 - Arrange your home so that it's comfortable for her (provide sturdy footstools in the bathroom and kitchen and easy access to clothing, closets, personal care items, and other necessities).
 Kitchen chairs or stools that have rungs are especially helpful, as it can be tiring for her if her feet don't reach the floor.

-- Carefully assess her classroom environment.
-Ask for help from teachers to provide appropriate accommodations in the classroom so that she can reach water fountains, classroom materials, and supplies.
-The same suggestions apply to the school's library and gymnasium.
+- Check her classroom environment.
+Ask for help from teachers to provide the right accommodations so that she can reach water fountains, classroom materials, and supplies.

-- Help her cope with new situations and encourage her to ask her friends for help, too.
+- Help her cope with new situations and encourage her to ask her friends for help.